unik-name/unn-core/README.md

 ## TODOs

--   [ ] fix double transaction execution (in the pool **and** in the block processor).
+-   [x] fix double transaction execution (in the pool **and** in the block processor).
 The branch `debug/nft` trace execution to visualize the bug.
--   [ ] persist in database.
+-   [doing] persist in database.
 Currently, when you restart node, all tokens are erased.
 -   [ ] implement a way to revert `update` transactions.
--   [ ] update token id to `Buffer` to fit with specifications
+-   ~[x] update token id to `Buffer` to fit with specifications~ abandoned, the AIP70 must be updated, `Buffer` type is irrelevant to be used as token identifier
 -   [ ] estimate and set default fees amount.
 -   [x] rename `/nft` API to `/nfts`
--   [ ] fix old tests.
+-   [x] fix old tests.